Alice Reinheart: Radio

 Reinheart's vocal talents for radio included her ability to scream in a way "fit to send cold shivers up and down the backs of the unseen audience, fit to make one's hair stand on end."
 A newspaper article reported, "Alice Reinheart has [a] vocal range of three and one-half octaves [and] can scream ten full notes above high C" and that she "can drive the studio control needle up to 60 decibels, which is tops for the measuring instrument."

 One of Reinheart's radio roles led to a compliment from British royalty.
 After an episode of The March of Time had Reinheart portraying the Duchess of Windsor, Reinheart "subsequently was invited to a reception by the Duchess, who was pleased by the portrayal."

 Stage

-Beginning when she was 15, Reinheart acted for two years in stock productions with the Players Guild in San Francisco, California.
+Beginning when she was 15, Reinheart acted for two years in stock productions with the Players Guild in San Francisco.
 Her Broadway credits include Papavert (1931-1932), Foolscap (1933), The Mask and the Face (1933), The Drums Begin (1933), The Wooden Slipper (1934), Journey to Jerusalem (1940), and Leaf and Bough (1949).